SiLab-Bonn/pyBAR/README.md

 Usage:
 -----
 Two methods are available:

 1. Directly run scans/tunings inside the /host/pybar/scans/ folder.
 Just double click the .py file or run them from a IDE.
 This is the quick and dirty method.
 Very effective.
 Change run parameters either inside each python file (_default_run_conf dictionary) or change configuration file (configuration.yaml).
 2. Use RunManager to run scans from primlist (via run_primlist() method) or to run a single scan (via run_run() method).
 This is the preferred method for longer sessions.
 Once the RunManager is initialized, it eases the way to run multiple scans/tunings in a row.
-   An interactive python shell (e.g. IPython) makes the workflow even simpler.

 Please note the examples in the examples folder.